Manu098vm/Sys-EncounterBot.NET/README.md

 [architdate](https://github.com/architdate), [Lusamine](https://github.com/Lusamine), [kwsch](https://github.com/kwsch), all the ALM team and all the people involved in the developing/testing of [SysBot.NET](https://github.com/kwsch/SysBot.NET), thanks to which this project would never exist.

 [Lusamine](https://github.com/Lusamine), [PP-theSLAYER](https://github.com/PP-theSLAYER), [Zyro670](https://github.com/zyro670), [Lincoln-LM](https://github.com/Lincoln-LM), [Koi-3088](https://github.com/Koi-3088) and KD#0001 for suggestions and explainations on how some game structures work and help in implementations.

+[Zaksabeast](https://github.com/zaksabeast) for his great researches on how Shinies are generated in the Let's Go games.

 # License
 Refer to the `LICENSE` for details regarding licensing.